The Single Moms Club: Plot

 The story is about a group of five single mothers with very different backgrounds who come together when their 11 to 12-year-old kids collectively get in trouble at their private school.

-Hillary has three kids, her ex-husband refuses to pay child support because she has the house.
+Hillary has three kids, and her ex-husband refuses to pay child support because she has the house.
 Jan is an executive and struggles to hold on to her stressful publishing career.
-May is a journalist, aspires to be an author, has a drug-addict ex and a teenage son interested to know more about his dad.
+May is a journalist, aspires to be an author, and has a drug-addict ex and a teenage son interested to know more about his dad.
 Esperanza hides her new boyfriend Manny from her ex-husband Santos because she fears she might lose his financial support.
 Lytia, a sassy waitress, tries to keep her youngest son from falling into a life of crime.

-Lytia rushes out of her diner with her two kids to catch the bus, but misses it so Branson, a personal trainer interested in her, offers her a ride to a school meeting.
+Lytia rushes out of her diner with her two kids to catch the bus, but misses it, so Branson, a personal trainer interested in her, offers her a ride to a school meeting.
 May meets Jan about publishing her book, but Jan rejects it.
-May's car won't start so she asks T.K. to help, but leaves her purse behind while rushing to the meeting.
+May's car won't start so she asks T.K. to help, but she leaves her purse behind while rushing to the meeting.

 At the meeting the principal tells the parents that their children vandalized the school and were caught smoking.
 The board wanted to expel them, but she asked for a probationary period for them.
 She asks the parents to volunteer for the fundraiser and school dance.
 The five agree to meet up later to organize.

 After the meeting, T.K. brings May her purse and asks her out to dinner, but she declines.
 Esperanza goes to her daughter's birthday, where her ex gives his daughter a cell phone, which angers her as it undermines her parenting.